secretmtgdev/Budget-Commander-Viewer/README.md

 - Load more cards if more cards are available

 ## What needs cleaning up
-- Caching responses to speed up load time
-- Prevent non-commander legal cards from being shown
+- Setup caching mechanism for queries
+- Add autocomplete list to search by name
+    - Debounce autocomplete
+- Add a Loading component
+- Add an Error component
-- Add a component notifying the user that there were no cards found
+- Add a No Network component
-- Fix up modal component to render card data

 ## Miscellaneous notes